SteveDunn/steve-dunn-blog/posts/2009/03/04/halt-this-is-stylecop-you-are-in-violation-of-sa1201.md

 ---
-title: 'Halt, this is StyleCop.
-You are in violation of SA1201!'
+title: Halt, this is StyleCop.
+You are in violation of SA1201!
 date: '2009-03-04T17:19:00+00:00'
 status: publish